Tancrède Auguste: Life

-Son of André P. Auguste and Ernestine Rotgers, he is the owner of a trading house in Port-au-Prince, then becomes Minister of the Interior and Police under the presidencies of Florvil Hyppolite and Tiresias Simon Sam (1895 1897-1902) 1.
-He is part of the Council of Secretaries of State (with Tiresias Simon Sam and Solon Menos) who ensured the transition to power from March 24, 1896 to March 31, 1896, between the death of Florvil Hyppolite and the election of Tiresias Simon Sam. a trip to the North of the country, Tancredus Augustus was sick and died May 2, 1913.
+Auguste was born in Cap-Haïtien, the son of André P. Auguste and Ernestine Rotgers.
+He was the owner of a trading house in Port-au-Prince, then became Minister of the Interior and Police under the presidencies of Florvil Hyppolite and Tirésias Simon Sam.
+He was part of the Council of Secretaries of State (with Tiresias Simon Sam and Solon Ménos) who ensured the transition to power from March 24, 1896 to March 31, 1896, between the death of Hyppolite and the election of Tiresias Simon Sam.

+On a trip to the north of the country, Auguste was sick and died May 2, 1913.
 The Council of Secretaries of State composed of Seymour Pradel, F. Baufosse Laroche, Jacques Nicolas Leger, Tertullien Guilbaud, Edmond Lespinasse and Guatimosin Boco took power from May 3 to 12, 1913.

-Married on March 16, 1878 to Ancelinette Rose Durand, they have 7 children (3 sons and 4 daughters) successively named Louis, Lucie, Joseph, Louisa, Émilie, Fernande and René1.
-He is the grandfather of Jacques Roumain, a poet writer and Communist politician who had a considerable influence on Haitian culture.
+August married Ancelinette Rose Durand on March 16, 1878, with whom he had 7 children.
+He is the grandfather of Jacques Roumain, a poet, writer, and Communist politician who had a considerable influence on Haitian culture.